-Between the viewpoint and the hillside church, you’ll find a short path leading to the edge of the water.
-It’s possible to take a dip in this clear swimming hole, but just be prepared for near ice bath temperatures!
+Between the viewpoint and the hillside church, you'll find a short path leading to the edge of the water.
+While it seems inviting to take a dip in this clear swimming hole, locals find it quite rude for tourists to swim here since it their source of fresh drinking water.
+Additionally, the waters are near ice bath temperatures!

-While there’s not that much to do here, it does make for a great stop to relax, go for a swim in the cold water, and take some iconic photos.
+While there's not that much to do here, it does make for a great stop to relax, and take some iconic photos.
 Additionally, you could also walk down the banks of the Cetina River to find some nice relaxing picnic spots in the beautiful nature.

 Did you know?
 The Eye of the Earth isn't the only spring of the Cetina River.
 In fact, there are several glavas springs right near this one.
 However, none of these are very famous or as beautiful as this eye.

 Due to its natural beauty, the Cetina River Eye is one of the most iconic natural attractions in Croatia for photographers.

 If you've come to this beautiful place to take photographs of this natural wonder, here are some quick tips.

 - Bring a polarizing filter (CP) - a circular polarizer acts similarly to a polarizer in your sunglasses and effectively removes the glare.
 This is great for the Eye of the Earth because you'll get clearer shots without glare or cloud reflections.
 You can get one for your camera or your drone.

 - Bring a drone - it's fair to say that this is very much a drone-flying spot!
 You'll get some of the best photos of this natural eye from above.

 - Try to visit on a clear, sunny day - to get the most vibrant colors and clear waters, you'll want to visit on a sunny day.
 Luckily, Croatia is known for its excellent weather almost year-round!